European Patent Attorney

 In 2011, Mr. Bennett was also elected to the German Patent Bar Association’s committee for computer-implemented inventions and was elected chairman of the committee in 2018.

 Mr. Bennett has been invited by the European Patent Office to lecture on patent law concerning computer-implemented inventions at a training seminar organized for European and German patent examiners by the European Patent Academy.
+Furthermore, he has appeared as a panelist at two conferences organized by the European Patent Office on the patenting of blockchain-related inventions.

 Richard Bennett became a partner of the firm in 2016.
 He advises and represents domestic and foreign companies on all issues associated with patents, utility models, trademarks or designs.
 In this regard, Mr. Bennett always endeavours to achieve protection for his clients which takes into account their strategic needs.
 In doing so, he has gained specific experience in continually refining approaches to drafting software patents and developing detailed expert opinions on matters of legal validity or patent infringement.